nathandow4060/CS-4389-Security-Project/README.md

 ## How to run backend code:
 1. Navigate to the backend folder of the repository in your code editor of choice
-2. Install JS dependencies pg, express, dotenv, cors
+2. Install JS dependencies pg, express, dotenv, cors, morgan, nodemon
+3. Run: npm run devstart
+4. Navigate to http://localhost:5000 to view the backend running in your browser

+There is still much to implement here.
+This is just the framework of the backend system setup.